videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 ### `3.
 Rendering Audio`

-On every participant's `stream-enabled` stream, you will get a `stream` object as a parameter, and by using that, you can create audio elements.
+On the `stream-enabled` event for each participant, you will receive a `stream` object as a parameter.
+You can use this object to create audio elements.

 ```js
 const participants = meeting.participants;